wwwwwert/Neuromusic/README.md

 ## Installation guide

 It is strongly recommended to use new virtual environment for this project.
-Project was developed with Python3.9 and Ubuntu 22.04.2 LTS.
+Project was developed with Python3.9, Ubuntu 22.04.2 LTS and CUDA 11.8.

-To install all required dependencies and final model run:
+To install all required dependencies and load pre-trained models run:
 ```shell
 ./install_dependencies.sh
 ```